Women’s History Across San Francisco

 Palace of Fine Arts

-Meet Audrey Munson who was “America’s First Supermodel” and a star of the PPIE.
-Later in her career she had a classic “Me Too” moment with the head of the premier silent film production company (she rebuffed him and it cost her dearly).
-She was then accused of having an affair with a married man (not true) and the tabloids had a field day.
-She ultimately was the victim of “Cancel Culture” and had an unbelievably sad ending to her amazing life.
+Meet Audrey Munson, “America’s First Supermodel” and a star of the PPIE.
+Later in her career, she had a classic “Me Too” moment with the head of the premier silent film production company (she rebuffed him, which cost her dearly).
+She was then accused of having an affair with a married man (not true), and the tabloids had a field day.
+She ultimately was the victim of “Cancel Culture” and had an unbelievably sad ending to her remarkable life.

 For more information about all of our tours, click here!
 View All Tours